 Safe Checkout Badges are most effective when displayed near your “Add to Cart” buttons and on your checkout page.

-2. Free shipping and free returns badge
+2. Free shipping and free returns trust badge

 Introduce feelings of trust and safety in your customers with a “Free Shipping” and/or “Free Returns” badge.
 By letting your customers know that they can receive and return any products ordered without any additional fees, you take away some of the perceived risks of ordering from an online store.

 This badge has more flexibility in placement and can be used effectively in an array of places across your website.
 We recommend having a Free Shipping and Free Returns badge on all “Add to Cart” and “Checkout” pages.
-It can also be effective on your homepage – consider adding it to your header – and on you Frequently Asked Questions page, or a dedicated Shipping and Returns page.
+It can also be effective on your homepage – consider adding it to your header – and on your Frequently Asked Questions page, or a dedicated Shipping and Returns page.

 Gaining the trust of your customers is incredibly important.
-By offering free shipping and free returns, you are letting your customers know that not only do you believe in the quality of your products, you also value their happiness and satisfaction above all else.
+By offering free shipping and free returns, you are letting your customers know that not only do you believe in the quality of your products, but you also value their happiness and satisfaction above all else.

-3. Accepted payment badge
+3. Accepted payment trust badges